Easy and secure

 Gender equality index:

 At Edouard Artzner, we strive to advance equality in all areas of the business, especially between women and men.
-Thus, we are working on the pay differentials, the distribution of promotions and the parity.
-Our index stands at 81 points / 100 this year (an index below 75 points requires corrective measures)
+We are therefore working on the wage differences (score: 29/40), the proportion of women in the highest salaries (score: 5/10) and the difference in the rate of increase between men and women (score: 35/35).
+Our index this year is 81 points / 100 (an index below 75 points requires corrective action)